Why HOOKIPA Pharma Inc. (HOOK)’s Most Recent Report Reveals Some Hints About Its Future

 HOOK’s Market Performance

-HOOK stocks went up by 4.69% for the week, with a monthly drop of -34.63% and a quarterly performance of -65.99%, while its annual performance rate touched -89.06%.
-The volatility ratio for the week stands at 7.34% while the volatility levels for the past 30 days are set at 9.68% for HOOKIPA Pharma Inc..
-The simple moving average for the period of the last 20 days is -8.44% for HOOK stocks with a simple moving average of -80.05% for the last 200 days.
+HOOK stocks went up by 93.75% for the week, with a monthly jump of 40.91% and a quarterly performance of -30.92%, while its annual performance rate touched -79.05%.
+The volatility ratio for the week stands at 14.85% while the volatility levels for the past 30 days are set at 11.16% for HOOKIPA Pharma Inc..
+The simple moving average for the period of the last 20 days is 71.45% for HOOK stocks with a simple moving average of -62.04% for the last 200 days.

 Analysts’ Opinion of HOOK